 Summer school director Andrew Joseph will be running the program.
 “It’s very similar to summer school.
 These are full day classes, multiple hours that the students are doing to go and get their credits,” he said.

-Johnson said during the week the teachers are going to come up with something creative that will address the standards over 30 hours, the typical session of summer school.
-Physical education will cover health, wellness, and fitness through different games, and the English language arts plan is “awesome,” according to Johnson.
+Joseph said during the week the teachers are going to come up with something creative that will address the standards over 30 hours, the typical session of summer school.
+Physical education will cover health, wellness, and fitness through different games, and the English language arts plan is “awesome,” according to Joseph.

 “They’ll be doing some writing projects, engaging students with activities that are creative.
 Activities that meet the standards and engage kids to learn,” he said, adding, “I’m looking forward to seeing what they do next week.